 - User Applications — User applications drive engagement between providers, patients, care managers, and analysts.
 These are the applications the end-user will leverage to identify, assign, engage, and measure their population health strategy.
 This kind of platform is the key driver of performance in the value-based care market.

 Insights generated by a PHM platform must also be aimed towards a target, be it clinical, financial, or administrative.
 This is where a population health strategy comes in to play.
 In my next post, I will review population health strategy and dive into the various population health initiatives healthcare organizations are deploying to deliver proactive care to their high-cost, high-need patients.

-Read more from Sean Henson, the Vice President of Lightbeam.
+Read more from Sean Henson, the Vice President of Operations at Lightbeam.